 10.36.6.1 General

-Sensing by proxy (SBP) allows a device to request an SDEV to perform sensing on its behalf.
+Sensing by proxy (SBP) allows an SDEV to request another SDEV to perform sensing on its behalf.
 Support for SBP is optional.
-A device supporting SBP shall set the SBP field of the UWB HRP Capability Information field in the HRP UWB Association Request command to one to one.
+An SDEV supporting SBP shall set the SBP field of the UWB HRP Capability Information field in the HRP UWB Association Request command to one or set the SBP field of the Session Configuration field in the HRP UWB Association Response command to one.

+Note: The SBP operation is not supported between two SDEVs which are controlees.

 10.37.4.2 HRP UWB Association Response command